Frequently Asked Questions

 A cough, which is the most common symptom of lung cancer, is likely to occur when a tumor irritates the lining of the airways or blocks the passage of air.
 The person may have a “smoker's cough” that worsens.

-Another symptom is constant chest pain.
-Others may include shortness of breath, wheezing, repeated bouts of pneumonia or bronchitis, coughing up blood or hoarseness.
+Another symptom of lung cancer is constant chest pain.
+Other symptoms may include shortness of breath, wheezing, repeated bouts of pneumonia or bronchitis, coughing up blood or hoarseness.

 A tumor that presses on large blood vessels near the lung can cause swelling of the neck and face.
 If the tumor presses on certain nerves near the lung, it can cause pain and weakness in the shoulder, arm or hand.
 Problems with vision could be an indirect sign of nerve involvement as well.

-In addition, there may be symptoms that don't seem to be related to the lungs.
+In addition, lung cancer symptoms may not seem related to the lungs.
 Like all cancers, lung cancer can cause fatigue, loss of appetite and loss of weight.
 If the disease spreads elsewhere, it may cause headache, pain or bone fractures.

-Other symptoms result from substances the lung cancer cells make.
+Other signs or symptoms of lung cancer result from substances the lung cancer cells make.
 For example, certain lung cancer cells produce a substance that sharply reduces the level of sodium (a component of salt) in the blood.
 This can cause many symptoms, including confusion and sometimes even coma.

-To find the cause of any of these symptoms, the doctor asks about the patient's personal and family medical background, as well as smoking and work history.
+A lung cancer diagnosis is made through a series of questions, examinations and tests.
+Your doctor will start by asking about personal and family medical background, as well as smoking and work history.

 The physician also performs a physical examination and usually orders chest X-rays and other tests.